This is a subject that is close to my heart, it makes me emotional. In fact after having had a few of these it makes me very emotional.

 But how did it all start?

-Canned beer makes its debut on this day in 1935.
+Canned beer makes its debut on January 24 1935.
 In partnership with the American Can Company, the Gottfried Krueger Brewing Company delivered 2,000 cans of Krueger’s Finest Beer and Krueger’s Cream Ale to faithful Krueger drinkers in Richmond, Virginia.
 Ninety-one percent of the drinkers approved of the canned beer, driving Krueger to give the green light to further production.

 The American Can Co. began experimenting with canned beer in 1909.
 But the cans couldn’t withstand the pressure from carbonation – up to 80 pounds per square inch – and exploded.
 Just before the end of the Prohibition in 1933, the company developed a “keg-lining” technique, coating the inside of the can the same as a keg.